vistasunil/CT_DevOps_WS_Module7/Nagios-Runbook.md

 Before we can start using Nagios, we going to need to make a small change in the base configurations.

-xxiv.
+xxiii.
 Edit the nagios configuration file located at /usr/local/nagios/etc/nagios.cfg

 `sudo vim /usr/local/nagios/etc/nagios.cfg`